zeyofu/BLINK_Benchmark/eval/README.md

 To execute our evaluation script, please ensure that the structure of your model outputs is the same as ours.

 Specifically, we provide
-- An example model inference file including data loading and task-specific output saving.
+- An example model inference file including data loading and subtask-specific output saving.
 - The evaluation code.

 ## Saved Baseline Predictions